 2.13 The Community Infrastructure Levy (CIL) was introduced as a mechanism to fund the provision of infrastructure such as open space.
 It was proposed by the Government in part to replace contributions that were previously provided through Section 106 agreements made in conjunction with planning permissions.
-There are now restrictions on the use of section 106 agreements; in particular they are limited in the extent to which contributions from a number of different developments can be 'pooled'.
 CIL is charged on new developments based on a fixed rate per square metre for each type of land use.